TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 **Security Methods**

 We maintain administrative, technical, and physical safeguards to protect your personal information.
 When we collect or transmit sensitive information such as a credit or debit card number, we use industry standard methods to protect that information.
-However, no e-commerce solution, website, mobile application, database or system is completely secure or "hacker proof."
+However, no e-commerce solution, website, mobile application, database or system is completely secure or “hacker proof.”
 You are also responsible for taking reasonable steps to protect your personal information against unauthorized disclosure or misuse.

 **E-mail Security**